My shopping cart

 As a wine, ThinK’s Pinot Grigio is light and delicious - there’s a reason it’s a favourite for many.
 Read more for information on this wine, including what’s in it, how it tastes, and where it comes from.

 Pinot Grigio is a crisp and dry wine that’s light-bodied.
+There are many different styles of pinot grigio.
 The taste is achieved by harvesting the grapes early to retain fresh acidity - if this isn’t done, it’ll be low in acidity and won’t taste like the pinot grigio we know and love.

 The date the grapes are harvested can also impact the taste and appearance - especially in a hot summer.
 Pinot grigio is a grape variety from the pinot grape family - some of which includes pinot blanc and pinot noir.
 Pinot grigio grapes generally have a grey/blue colour when ripened, which is where they get their name - grigio means grey in Italian.